 If you need to recalculate the Class 1A NICs due after making your original payment you must send in a revised form P11D(b) and, where appropriate, revised forms P11D.

-More information about the online end of year expenses and benefits service.
+More information on online end of year corrections to expenses and benefits reported.

 21. How and when to pay Class 1A NICs